AdityaHPatwardhan/pict_rtos_ws/README.md

 9. Learn how to make patches , send patches to friends and how to apply patches to the data
 10. Learn about detached HEAD state and how to operate from there
 11. learn how to move files from different origins like github to gitlab or viceversa
-12. what are sub-modules and what are they used for ?

 ## FreeRTOS Task
 1. Producer Consumer